position-pal/Documentation/content/docs/2-domain-analysis/2-business-requirements.md

    - **Preconditions**:
      - The user belongs to the chat group.
    - **Main Scenario**:
-     1. An admin of the chat select a user that should be kicked from the chat group;
+     1. A chat participant selects a user that should be kicked from the chat group;
-     2. User is now kicked from the chat.
+     2. User is now kicked from the chat;
-     3. Other clients receive an informational message that a user leaved the chat group.
+     3. Other clients receive an information message that a user leaved the chat group.
    - **Postcondition**: User now doesn't belongs to the chat.

 3. **Send a message**